saurabhtalele/Pandas_colab_spredsheet_plotting/README.md

 # Pandas_colab_spredsheet_plotting
-plotting cfd generated data with use of colab,soreadsheet,pandas,matplotlib,pandas
+plotting cfd generated data like drag,lift with use of colab,soreadsheet,pandas,matplotlib,pandas